Alphabet and Character Frequency: Hebrew (עברית)

 In this table you can see all letters of the Hebrew alphabet.
 In the first column, you can see the corresponding letter, behind you can see how the letters are called and pronounced.
 The column "Transcription" shows how the Hebrew letters can be transformed to letters from the Latin alphabet.
 In addition, to every Hebrew letter, a nummerical value is assigned.
 This value you can be found in the last column.
 You can use the software Text Converter to carry out the shown transcription automatically.
 Further information, you can read on the page transcriptions.

 |ע||Ajin||'A, 'E, 'I, 'O, 'U||ʿ||70|

 |ש||Sin, Schin||S, SCH||Ś, Ŝ||300|

-The Hebrew alphabet is written from the left to the right and it does not know a distinction between upper case and lower case letters.
+The Hebrew alphabet is written from the right to the left and it does not know a distinction between upper case and lower case letters.
 Merely, some letters are written in a different way if they appear at the end of a word.
-This is the case at five letters.
+This is the case for five letters.
 In the table the second version of these letters is the version for the end of a word.
-Hebrew is a consonant writing, however, vowels can for example stand as points under and over the previous consonants.
+Hebrew is a consonantal script, however, vowels can for example be written as points under and over the previous consonants.

 If you want to learn the Hebrew alphabet, you can use the AnswerCoach.
-More information, you get on this page.
+More information, you can read on this page.

 Convert Hebrew to Latin